 Study the range of Latin American liberation theologies that have developed since the 1960s, when Catholic theologians first asserted that God has a "preferential option for the poor" and therefore linked their faith to revolutionary social movements against political and economic oppression.
 Recently, Latin American theologies have expanded to include feminist, queer, and postcolonial struggles against sexism, heterosexism, and imperialism.
 Not accepted for credit for students who have taken REL 366.
+This course can meet the Search for Meaning II or Humaities LAF requirement but not both.
 (Taught only in Mexico)